csound-flossmanual/csound-floss/book/12-e-csound-on-android.md

 The Csound for Android app has a tabbed user interface.
 The tabs include:

-:   ***EDITOR*** -- Built-in text editor for .csd and .html files.
+***EDITOR*** -- Built-in text editor for .csd and .html files.

 ![](../resources/images/12-e-editor.png){width=50%}

-:   ***MESSAGES*** -- Displays runtime messages from Csound in a scrolling display.
+***MESSAGES*** -- Displays runtime messages from Csound in a scrolling display.

 ![](../resources/images/12-e-messages.png){width=50%}

-:   ***HTML*** -- Displays the Web page specified by HTML code in the piece, may
+***HTML*** -- Displays the Web page specified by HTML code in the piece, may
               include interactive widgets, 3-dimensional graphics, etc., etc.

 ![](../resources/images/12-e-html.png){width=50%}

-:   ***WIDGETS*** -- Displays built-in widgets bound to control channels with
+***WIDGETS*** -- Displays built-in widgets bound to control channels with
                  predefined names.

 ![](../resources/images/12-e-widgets.png){width=50%}

-:   ***HELP*** -- Displays the online Csound Reference Manual in an embedded Web
+***HELP*** -- Displays the online Csound Reference Manual in an embedded Web
               browser.
-:   ***ABOUT*** -- Displays the Csound home page in an embedded Web browser.
+***ABOUT*** -- Displays the Csound home page in an embedded Web browser.

 ### Main Menu

 The app also has a top-level menu with the following commands:

-:  ***NEW...*** creates a blank template CSD file in the root directory of the user's storage for the user to edit.
+***NEW...*** creates a blank template CSD file in the root directory of the user's storage for the user to edit.
 The CSD file will be remembered and performed by Csound.

-:  ***OPEN...*** -- opens an existing CSD file in the root directory of the user's storage.
+***OPEN...*** -- opens an existing CSD file in the root directory of the user's storage.
 The user's storage filesystem can be navigated to find other files.

-:  ***SAVE*** -- saves the current contents of the editor to its file.
+***SAVE*** -- saves the current contents of the editor to its file.

-:  ***RUN/STOP*** -- if a CSD file has been loaded, pushing the button starts running Csound; if Csound is running, pushing the button stops Csound.
+***RUN/STOP*** -- if a CSD file has been loaded, pushing the button starts running Csound; if Csound is running, pushing the button stops Csound.
 If the `<CsOptions>` element of the CSD file contains `-odac`, Csound's audio output will go to the device audio output.
 If the element contains `-osoundfilename`, Csound\'s audio output will go to the file `soundfilename`, which should be a valid Linux pathname in the user's storage filesystem.

-:  ***Save as ...*** -- saves the current contents of the editor to a new file.
+***Save as ...*** -- saves the current contents of the editor to a new file.

-:  ***Examples*** -- shows a number of example pieces that may be loaded
+***Examples*** -- shows a number of example pieces that may be loaded.

-:  ***User guide*** -- a minimal guide to setting up and using the app.
+***User guide*** -- a minimal guide to setting up and using the app.

-:  ***Privacy policy*** -- presents the Csound for Android app's privacy policy.
+***Privacy policy*** -- presents the Csound for Android app's privacy policy.

 The widgets are assigned control channel names *slider1* through *slider9*, *butt1* through *butt5*, *trackpad.x*, and *trackpad.y*.
 In addition, the